-Tirupati boondi ladoo recipe video – Learn how to make boondi laddu recipe with Video and step by step photos.
+Tirupati boondi ladoo recipe with video and step by step photos – Learn how to make boondi laddu at home.
 Tirupati boondi ladoo is considered to be one of the most precious prasadams by devotees.
 The aroma and taste of ladoo from Tirupati Balaji temple is the best among any other ladoos.
 I had a few requests from readers for boondi ladoo recipe during Ganesh chaturthi.

 Most traditional Telugu speaking people make boondi ladoo for almost every major occasion in a family like Engagement, wedding, baby shower and then after having a baby.
 These are sent with the bride as a gift to her In-laws place after every occasion.
 Usually some hundreds to thousand are made for most such occasions to give as return gifts.
 I had never thought of making these until I got repeated requests for the recipe.

 Finally I made these tirupati boondi ladoo following this video from Youtube.
 The original recipe is to make 5001 boondi ladoo which I scaled down to a size which even a newbie can easily try.
 These turned out really good and delicious.
-These can be made alone even if the recipe is doubled without a helping hand.
+These can be made by a single person even if the recipe is doubled without a helping hand.
 To make anything more than that will surely need a help since the mixture has to be rolled to balls when it is warm.

 The only step I have not followed in this recipe is the blending, since it is not clear in the original video.
 Not sure if the mixture is partially blended.
 For the method I have followed the way we make at home.